WebOrigami/docs/src/content/pattern/fileTree.md

 It's worth noting how much of the `fs` API is _not_ necessary for our task at hand.
 The full API has a wide range of features for comparatively obscure tasks like changing a file's modified date, renaming a file, or creating a symbolic link.
 Those features are necessary for some applications — but it's reasonable to imagine that the vast majority of users of the `fs` API are using just the `readdir` and `readFile` methods shown above.

-## Rough in the file graph
+## Rough in the file tree

-To start on our file-backed graph implementation, we'll need to get a path to the directory that will be the root of the graph.
+To start on our file-backed tree implementation, we'll need to get a path to the directory that will be the root of the tree.
 In this case, we use some Node APIs to get the directory of a folder relative to the folder containing the JavaScript module we're writing.

 Our goal is to then return an object implementing the AsyncDictionary interface for that folder.